Hemorrhagic Gastroenteritis in Dogs

-The symptoms came on fast and furious.
+The signs of HGE came on fast and furious.
 One day Chloe was a healthy, tail-wagging Labrador Retriever and the next day she was vomiting mucus all over the house.
 Then her vomit turned red with blood and then came matching diarrhea.
 Chloe had hemorrhagic gastroenteritis (HGE).

 Hemorrhagic gastroenteritis is a mystery disease.
 No one knows what causes hemorrhagic gastroenteritis in dogs and there is no recommended prevention.
 It does not seem to be contagious from one dog to another, although dogs living together sometimes develop HGE at the same time, and some parts of the country have reported outbreaks of several cases.
 It’s most dangerous for small dogs, and although some veterinarians consider toy and miniature breeds between the ages of two and four the most typical HGE patients, males and females of all breeds and ages have been affected.

 There are few, if any, HGE warning signs.
 It is not usually accompanied by a fever.
 Diarrhea containing bright or dark red blood is the illness’s signature symptom.
 Vomiting, which usually accompanies the diarrhea, typically begins as mucus or bile and then becomes bloody.
 Affected dogs may eat grass and vomit that as well.

 Because HGE in dogs can be fatal, prompt veterinary care is essential.
 Patients are not usually dehydrated when first examined, but dehydration can develop quickly, leading to hypotension (low blood pressure), an elevated red blood cell count, shock, blood clotting problems, or kidney failure.

 Hemorrhagic gastroenteritis is usually diagnosed by a process of elimination, since there are several other disorders that produce bloody vomiting and diarrhea.